-The CLIMLIFE project will study how Norwegian citizens relate the challenges of climate change to their normal, day-to-day life choices.
+The cross-disciplinary CLIMLIFE project studies how Norwegian citizens relate the challenges of climate change to their normal, day-to-day life choices.

 While there is broad agreement on the urgency of the situation, people must also go on living their daily lives.
 We all need to attend to our own needs and interests, our family and community.